prody/ProDy/doc/examples/dynamics/reduce_slice.rst

 -------------------------------------------------------------------------------

-We take the slice of the ANM model corresponding to subunit p66, which is chain A in the structure, using :func:`sliceModel` function:
+We take the slice of the ANM model corresponding to subunit p66, which is chain A in the structure, using :func:`~.sliceModel` function:

 >>> anm_slc_p66, sel_p66 = sliceModel(anm, rt, 'chain A')
 >>> anm_slc_p66